+Assessment/Grading

-Assessment/Grading Policy:
+Policy:

-Grading will be based on written tests, computer programs, and weekly computer-based lab assignments.
+Grading will be based on written tests, computer programming projects, weekly computer-based lab assignments, and lab/reading participation.
 All tests will be open-book and open-notes.
 Your final grade will be calculated based on the following: